San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 + OTHER CONSIDERATIONS

-Remember we’re always available to answer any trip questions you may have.
+Remember, we're always available to answer any trip questions you may have.
+Please contact us during business hours at 541.317.9407.

-Day 0 - Arrive in Anacortes.
-Arrival time is flexible and up to your personal needs.
+Day 0 - Arrive in Anacortes: Arrival time is flexible and up to your personal needs.

-Camping - You may choose to camp with us in Washington Park or stay in several local hotels.
+Camping: You may choose to camp with us in Washington Park or stay in several local hotels.

 Approximate paddle length - 11 miles.

-Day 2 - Blind Island to Stuart Island
+Day 2 - Blind Island to Stuart Island:

 Approximate paddle length - 14 miles.

-Day 3 - Stuart Island to Turn Island
+Day 3 - Stuart Island to Turn Island:

 Approximate paddle length - 15 miles.

-Day 4 - Layover on Turn Island
+Day 4 - Layover on Turn Island:

-Day 5 - Jones Island to Spencer Spit on Lopez Island
+Day 5 - Jones Island to Spencer Spit on Lopez Island:

-Once again it's time to pack up our tents and head to the next island.
-We will depart our layover at Turn bounce over to Shaw through the Upright Channel and round the conner to Spencer Spit on Lopez Island.
-Spencer spit does have facilities including showers if you need relief from our rustic routine.
+Once again, it's time to pack up our tents and head to the next island.
+We will depart our layover at Turn, bounce over to Shaw through the Upright Channel, and round the corner to Spencer Spit on Lopez Island.
+Spencer Spit does have facilities, including showers if you need relief from our rustic routine.
+If we are feeling strong, we always have the option to add a few more miles to spend our last night at James Island.

 Approximate paddle length – 8 miles.

-Day 6 - Spencer Spit State Park, Lopez Island back to Hunter's Bay, Lopez Island.
+Day 6 - Spencer Spit State Park, Lopez Island back to Hunter's Bay, Lopez Island:

-As a nice treat, we will paddle the glassy waters of the Lopez Sound, as we head south back to Hunters Bay.
+As a nice treat, we will paddle the glassy waters of the Lopez Sound as we head south back to Hunter's Bay.
 A bittersweet end to a wonderful experience.
-After arriving at Hunters Bay, We stage ourselves for an afternoon ferry that takes us back to Anacortes, where we share our favorite memories and say our goodbyes.
+After arriving at Hunter's Bay, we stage ourselves for an afternoon ferry that takes us back to Anacortes, where we share our favorite memories and say our goodbyes.

 Approximate paddle length – 5 miles.